Working with source code

 Configuration

-The SDK and tests scripts require a valid API Key to send data to a Cognitive3D project.
-Sign up at Cognitive3D.com, create a new project, and find your Application API Key on your dashboard.
+The SDK and test scripts require a valid API key to send data to a Cognitive3D project.
+Sign up at Cognitive3D.com, create a new project, and find your Application API key on your dashboard.

 $env:C3D_APPLICATION_KEY="YOUR_API_KEY"